hungcq/knowledge-repo/biology/life-ascending.md

 - Question: missing intermediate life forms:
   - Obs: big dif between euka & proka cells
   - Obs: some bacteria have some euka traits, but never all of them
-  - Problem: build tree of life:
+  - Problem: build the tree of life:
     - Techniques & limitation:
       - Fossil record: missing records & bias animal with skeleton
       - Gene sequencing:
         - Lateral gene transfer & gene fusion
         - Difficult to know exactly how much change happened to a gene: only 4 letters
     - Obs: unique euka genes
-    - -> No consensus about rate of gene evolution
+    - -> No consensus about the rate of gene evolution
-    - Obs: genes with bacteria equivalent: core process -> evolve slowly -> can build tree of life
+    - Obs: genes with bacteria equivalent: core process -> evolve slowly -> can build the tree of life
   - Obs from ribosomal gene sequencing: archaea dif from bacteria & close rela with euka
   - Obs: genes in euka common to 3 groups is a combination of bacteria & archaea genes
   - Question: source of euka traits: evolved before/after genes fusion?